xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 BTW: VPC can only be created in one region, but it can cross multi AZ. subnet can only land in one AZ.

 Several AWS services need to host within a VPC for functionality, security, or compliance.
-These services typically interact with your resources privately.:
+These services typically interact with your resources privately:

 1. Compute Services: EC2/ECS/EKS
 2. Storage Services: RDS/Aurora/ElastiCache/FSx